 How does data-driven attribution work?

-3 — Helps prove marketing ROI
+3 — Prove marketing ROI

 One of the biggest challenges in marketing is proving the return on investment (ROI) of your efforts.
 Data-driven attribution gives you a more accurate way to measure the impact of each marketing touchpoint, allowing you to show how your marketing activities drive revenue.
+For example, display ads might not drive conversions directly but play a key early role.
+This model shows their value.

-4 — Provides valuable insights into user behavior
+4 — Understand user behavior

 By showing you which touchpoints are most effective in driving conversions, data-driven attribution helps you allocate your ad spend and budgets more wisely.